My Father Was My Mother's Rapist – But It Has Taken A Lifetime To Get Him Jailed

 "There’s the huge victory in the conviction but the other people who are accountable are social care and West Midlands Police, and that’s where my next focus is on now," Daisy says.
 "There needs to be public scrutiny, there needs to be accountability."

 Refinery29 contacted West Midlands Police for comment.
-They did not recognize Daisy as a victim and referred only to her birth mother in their response.
+They did not recognise Daisy as a victim and referred only to her birth mother in their response.

 "We met with the rape victim on Wednesday (11 Aug) and discussed the case, including media coverage.
 She remains really clear that she does not want to waive her right to anonymity and does not want us to enter into a dialogue about her case in public," a spokesperson said.